lsst-camera-dh/bias_stability/README.md

 ```
 package_dir=/sdf/home/j/jchiang/dev
 ```
-to point to the directory where the `eo_pipe` and `bias_stability` packages are installed.
-Then copy `scripts/setup.sh` (renaming as appropriate), to a working directory and edit the line
+to point to the directory where the `eo_pipe` and `bias_stability` packages are installed, then copy `scripts/setup.sh`  to a working directory and edit the line
 ```
 source /sdf/home/j/jchiang/dev/bias_stability/scripts/setup_base.sh ${shared_stack_dir}
 ```
 to point at the location where you've installed `setup_base.sh`.

 All of the site- and run-dependent configurations in the bps yaml files are set via environment variables in `setup.sh`, so these should be set accordingly for the runtime environment used by the bps submissions.

-## Example: Analyzing the full focalplane data at USDF for run 13555.
+## Example: Analyzing the full focalplane data at USDF for run 13555
 We'll use B-protocol run 13550 to generate the combined bias and dark frames.
 Here's an excerpt from the setup.sh file with the relevant environment variables set:
 ```
 version=`eups list lsst_distrib -s | sed 's/\s\+/\n/g' | grep [dw]_[0-9]*_[0-9]*`